Updated: Jul 3, 2021

-Food safety and hygiene has always been an important issue.
+Food safety and hygiene have always been important issues.
 And in the light of recent events, they are critically significant.
 One of the international standards regulating this category is EN 12042: 2014 + A1: 2020.

 These machines are not intended to be cleaned with pressurized water.